 "....That I should preach among the Gentiles the unsearchable riches of Christ, and to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ, to the intent that now the manifold wisdom of God might be made known by the church to the principalities and powers in the heavenly places, according to the eternal purpose which He accomplished in Christ Jesus our Lord..."
-This phrase, the unsearchable riches of Christ speaks to us of the fact that not one of us can take into our minds how infinitely great and extensive, how all comprehending these riches of Christ are.
-They include the riches of God's goodness, His forbearance, and longsuffering, Paul says in Romans chapter 2, verse 4.
+This phrase, "the unsearchable riches of Christ" speaks to us of the fact that not one of us can take into our minds how infinitely great and extensive, and how all comprehending, these riches of Christ are.
+They include the riches of God's goodness, His forbearance, and His longsuffering, Paul says in Romans chapter 2, verse 4.
 God's goodness extends to all men in His providing everything that they need, and more importantly it says there that His showing men His goodness and kindness ought to lead them to repentance.

-These unsearchable riches of Christ are also spoken of in Colossians chapter 2, verse 26, as "the mystery which has been hidden from ages and from generations, but now has been revealed to His saints.
-To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which Christ in you, the hope of glory."
+These unsearchable riches of Christ are also spoken of in Colossians chapter 1, verses 26-28, as "the mystery which has been hidden from ages and from generations, but now has been revealed to His saints."
+"To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which Christ in you, the hope of glory."
 "Him we preach, warning every man and teaching every man in all wisdom, that we may present every man complete in Christ Jesus."

-This is what God intends by His being so patient with our country and the many countries of the world that are presently experiencing the coronavirus.
+We can think of this on the national level.
 How many years has God showed us His goodness and kindness and patience, but has it led us as a nation to repentance?
 No, not much; not many people are thinking of their sins in His sight.
 Not many are practicing righteousness.
-And so He gives us a taste of His judgment upon our nation because we do not turn to Him.
-Amos chapter 4, verse 10 - "I sent among you a plague after the manner of Egypt;....Yet you have not returned to Me, says the Lord."
-The fellowship of the mystery is that all people should know that when they repent, that they will find the forgiveness of their sins, and grace which will enable them to do His will, to His glory.
-When you come to Christ you are given a New Heart, and when you repent of your sins you will be forgiven.
-The mystery of Christ is that even though you have repented once at the beginning, when you came to Christ, that you come to know that you need to keep on repenting of the sins of your heart and actions each and every day.
-This is what it means to have fellowship with Christ.
+And so He gives us a taste of His judgment upon our nation in the coronavirus a few years ago.
+And why did He do that?
+He did it so that we might turn back to Him.
+But have we turned back to Him?
+Amos chapter 4, verse 10 says - "I sent among you a plague after the manner of Egypt;....Yet you have not returned to Me, says the Lord."
+The fellowship of the mystery is that all people should know that when they repent, that they will find the forgiveness of their sins.
+They will find that grace which will enable them to do His will, to His glory.

+When you come to Christ you are given a New Heart, and when you repent of your sins you will be forgiven, through faith in Christ that is.
+The mystery of Christ is, that even though you have repented once at the beginning, when you first came to Christ, that you also, in time, come to know that you need to keep on repenting of the sins of your heart and actions each and every day, when you find sins in your thoughts and actions.
+This is one of the ways that you will have fellowship with Christ.
 "If we walk in the light, as He is in the light, we have fellowship with one another, and the blood of Christ cleanses us from all sin."
 (1st John 1: 7)